Buying a home

 This enables residents and workers of the borough to buy a share of a newly-built property

-You buy between 25 per cent and 7per cent of a home and pay rent on the remaining share.
+You buy between 25 and 7 per cent of a home and pay rent on the remaining share.

 Over time you can buy more shares in the property (a process known as stair-casing) and in doing so, you will reduce the amount of rent you pay,